zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Location Graph System Modularization (April 2025)
+- ✅ Further modularized the Location Graph System into specialized components following the component extraction pattern:
+  - ✅ LocationGraphController: Manages the state and logic for the graph
+  - ✅ LocationNodeRenderer: Handles the rendering of location nodes
+  - ✅ LocationEdgeRenderer: Handles the rendering of edges between nodes
+  - ✅ LocationInteractionHandler: Handles user interactions with the graph
+  - ✅ LocationGraphWidget: Orchestrates the other components and renders the graph
+- ✅ Created a dedicated LocationEdgePainter for drawing edges between nodes
+- ✅ Added an index file for easy importing of all location graph components
+- ✅ Created comprehensive documentation in a README file
+- ✅ Improved code organization and maintainability
+- ✅ Enhanced separation of concerns for better testability
+- ✅ Reduced risk of data loss by isolating changes to specific components
+- ✅ Simplified the LocationScreen by delegating to specialized components
+- ✅ Prepared the system for future enhancements like performance optimization and new layout algorithms

 ### Milestone: Screen Transition Enhancements (April 2025)
 - ✅ Enhanced the Hacker Fade transition with improved visual effects